-8.9.
-How are compulsory course costs for 16 - 19 calculated?
+4.2.1.
+How are core course costs for the 16 - 19 discretionary calculated?

-- Compulsory course costs include trips, visits, books and materials. - Curriculum areas provide lists of essential course items and recommended costs these are used as a basis for funding awards. - Compulsory course costs are capped to a study programme please see the table below. - Where relevant, receipts need to be submitted electronically to the relevant contact email address (see appendix) within the term of purchase for reimbursement.
+- Curriculum areas provide lists of essential course items and recommended costs these are used as a basis for funding awards. - Core course costs are capped to a study programme please see the table below.

+Where relevant, receipts need to be submitted electronically to the relevant contact email address (see appendix) within the half term of purchase for reimbursement.
 Clear photos of receipts or invoices will be accepted.

-8.10.
-What will I receive for compulsory course costs under 16 - 19 Bursary?
+4.2.2.
+What Will I Receive for Core Course costs Under 16 - 19 Bursary?

-What will I receive Criteria 90% funding contribution (G90) Same criteria as 90% travel 75% funding contribution (G75) Same criteria as 75% travel 50% funding contribution(G50) Same criteria as 50% travel
+What will I receive?
+Criteria

+80% funding contribution (G80 Same criteria as 80% travel 60% funding contribution (G60) Same criteria as 60% travel

-8.11.
+4.3.
 16 - 19 Asylum Seekers